 We encourage every parent to be involved in Scouting as there are roles in which we can all participate.
-Part of the success of Troop 4024 has been the realization that today's parents' lead very demanding lives and as such, we cannot be active 100% of the time.
+Part of the success of Troop 4024 has been the realization that today's parents lead very demanding lives and cannot be active 100% of the time.
 We recognize these demands and ask that you give whatever time you can make available regardless of how small because none of us can be as good as all of us, working together.
 If we all help out in one way or another, we collectively provide a program for the Scouts that is interesting to them and keeps them involved.
-There is always a need to supplement and "refresh" the adult leadership and volunteers as Scouts "age out" of Boy Scouts and their parents become less active or leave the Troop.
+There is always a need to supplement and "refresh" the adult leadership and volunteers.

-Parent participation in outdoor activities such as camping, hiking, canoeing, etc. is welcomed but not required (beyond required number of trained adults required to provide transportation, safe Scouting and supervision).
+Parent participation in outdoor activities such as camping, hiking, canoeing, etc. is welcomed but not required (beyond required number of trained adults needed to provide transportation, safe Scouting and supervision).
 On camping activities, the adult participants practice the patrol method and participate as an adult patrol.
 This allows us to both demonstrate the patrol method and serve as good example to our Scout patrols.